partiql/partiql-rust-playground/partiql-cli/README.md

 PoC for a CLI & REPL.
 It should be considered experimental, subject to change, etc.

 In its current state, it largely exists to test parser interface & types from the perspective of an external application.
-Probably the the mietter::Diagnostic stuff should be refactored and moved to the main parser crate.
+Probably the mietter::Diagnostic stuff should be refactored and moved to the main parser crate.

 ## CLI Commands